What is biological therapy?

 Biological response modifiers (BRMs) change the way the body's defenses interact with cancer cells.
 BRMs are made naturally in the body and in a laboratory.
 They are given to patients to:

-Boost the body's ability to fight the disease.
+Boost the body's ability to fight the disease

-Direct the immune system's disease fighting powers to disease cells.
+Direct the immune system's disease fighting powers to disease cells

-Strengthen a weakened immune system.
+Strengthen a weak immune system

 Interleukins (IL).
 Interleukins stimulate the growth and activity of many immune cells.
 They are proteins (cytokines) that happen naturally in the body.
-They can also be made in the laboratory.
+They can also be made in the lab.
 Some interleukins stimulate the growth and activity of immune cells, such as lymphocytes, which work to destroy cancer cells.